 Abutment – This is a connector which is placed on the top of the dental implant.
 It connects the implant to the replacement tooth.

 Crown –This is the part of the implant that is visible.
 It is custom made to match the color and size of your natural teeth.

 At Sage Dental, we will take into account your own unique situation in determining the right tooth replacement option for you.
 In general, if there is enough bone structure and your adjacent teeth and overall bite are in good shape, an implant is often a great choice for you.

-Call us today to schedule your free consultation for Dental Implants Lafayette CO.
+Call us today to schedule your free consultation for Dental Implants Lafayette CO and Boulder.

-Serving the Lafayette Colorado community, including the surrounding areas of Longmont and Louisville.
+Serving the Boulder County community, including the surrounding areas of Lafayette, Longmont and Louisville.